RubenOpperman/RUBOPP25120_FTO2502_GroupB_Ruben-Opperman_DJSPP/README.md

 - ✅ **Audio player** with playback controls
 - ✅ Add/remove episodes to **Favorites**
 - ✅ View grouped episodes on the **Favorites** page
-- ✅ LocalStorage persistence for favorites
+- ✅ LocalStorage persistence for favorites and themes
 - ✅ Toggle between **Light/Dark** themes
 - ✅ **Animated search bar** with toggle button